JulioMCruz/LaZonaTres-MultichainDeveloperRoad-NearProtocol/README.md

 # LaZonaTres-MultichainDeveloperRoad-NearProtocol

-Verified if near-cli is already installed:
+Check if near-cli is already installed:

 ```bash
 near --version